Smooth-singing Josh Groban offers edgier sound on new album

 LOS ANGELES After selling more than 22 million albums in the United States and becoming a staple in the classical music field, singer Josh Groban is embracing an edgier sound for his latest record, "All That Echoes," out on Tuesday.

-Groban, 31, put together a collection of covers and original songs for the album, including a rendition of one of his personal favorites, "Falling Slowly" from the movie and stage musical "Once."
+Groban, 31, put together a collection of covers and original songs for the album, including a rendition of one of his personal favourites, "Falling Slowly" from the movie and stage musical "Once."

 Under the guidance of veteran producer Rob Cavallo, the Warner Bros.
 Records chairman who has worked with rockers like Green Day, Goo Goo Dolls and Paramore, Groban showcases his usual smooth vocals against a more energetic, live-concert sound.